M7 (railcar)

-The M7 is an electric multiple unit railroad car built by Bombardier, with delivery beginning in 2002, used by the MTA on the Long Island Rail Road (M7) and Metro-North Railroad (M7A).
-The M7 replaced the M1 railcars, which had previously provided electric service on these lines.
-The M7 fleets are powered from an electric third rail.
+The M7 is an electric multiple unit railroad car built by Bombardier for use on the MTA's Long Island Rail Road (LIRR) and Metro-North Railroad.
+With delivery beginning in 2002, the M7 replaced the M1 railcars on both railroads as well as the ACMUs on Metro-North.
+The cars built for Metro-North were designated as the M7As, and contain minor differences from the M7s found on the LIRR.
 A total of 1,172 M7 cars were built for the two railroads.

 Description

 Cars are arranged as married pairs, where each car contains a complete set of controls for an engineer, conductor, or brakeman.
 However, the 'B' Cars (denoted by odd-numbered car designations) contain a handicapped accessible restroom, which is larger than the restroom provided on the M1 and M3 railcars and designed to accommodate a wheelchair, as well as an attendant and/or service animal (such as a guide dog, hearing dog or service dog) accompanying the passenger.
 The enlarged bathroom reduces the number of seats in the car.

-The M7 was built as two separate but similar models due to the different electrical and signaling systems on the LIRR and Metro-North.
-Their most notable differences are the color schemes on the cab end of each car.
-Metro-North M7As have blue fronts with white stripes, while LIRR's M7s have black and yellow fronts.
-In addition, the Metro-North uses under-running third rails (with the train's third-rail shoes collecting electricity from the bottom of the third rail) inherited from the former New York Central Railroad, and the LIRR uses over-running third rails.
-Metro-North's M7As are not equipped with illuminated number boards, while LIRR's M7s are.
-The Metro-North M7s were also used In the 2016 film The Girl on the Train.